My Happy Ending (song)

-"My Happy Ending" was released as the album's second single in June 2004, becoming a top-five hit in Canada, the Czech Republic, and the United Kingdom while reaching the top 10 in seven other countries, including the United States, where it peaked at number nine for four weeks.
+Lavigne wanted "My Happy Ending" to be released as the album's lead single, but the label went with Don't Tell Me instead.
+It was then released as the second single in June 2004, becoming a top-five hit in Canada, the Czech Republic, and the United Kingdom while reaching the top 10 in seven other countries, including the United States, where it outperformed its predecessor by peaking at number nine for four weeks.
 The Recording Industry Association of America (RIAA) certified the single gold in November 2004.

+Composition

+"My Happy Ending" is a post-grunge, alternative rock and power pop song with grunge influences.

 Critical reception

 "My Happy Ending" has generally received favorable reviews from critics.
 David Browne of Entertainment Weekly magazine commented "Lavigne herself sounds more burdened; ... the sk8erboi of the first album has turned out to be a selfish, nasty creep who ... treats her like crap".
 Allmusic highlighted the song as a "track pick" in a review of the album, Under My Skin.
 Blender also did the same.
 PopMatters thought "The second single, "My Happy Ending", suffers from a marked similarity to a few recent hits, notably Michelle Branch's "Everywhere" and Vanessa Carlton's "A Thousand Miles" (...)
 The ticklish good humor of "Sk8er Boi" has been subsumed by the sardonic regret of "My Happy Ending".

+Juan Manuel compared the song to the music of Linkin Park, stating "It's a bit difficult to find references to Linkin Park in the interviews with Lavigne."